wxMaxima-developers/wxmaxima/Compiling.md

 On Mac OS X you most probably need the command-line compiler one can tell XCode to install.
 Additionally wxWidgets needs to be installed, which can be done using homebrew, fink or macports and should be named wxWidgets or wxMac there.
+If libomp is installed, as well, wxMaxima is able to speed up some more tasks using multithreading.

 ### Compiling on Windows

 On Windows install MinGW (https://sourceforge.net/projects/mingw/).
 In the installation process make sure you select `g++`, `MSYS Basic System` and `MinGW Developer ToolKit` in the `Select components` page of the installer.
-Also select po4a, cmake and install pandoc.
+Also select po4a, cmake, openmp (if openmp is available) and install pandoc.
 Then run the MinGW Shell and follow the instructions for compiling wxWidgets and wxMaxima with cmake.